BYD e6: Costa Rica

 In January 2013 the local representative of BYD Auto signed an agreement with the Costa Rican Ministry of Environment and Energy to deploy 200 BYD e6 electric cars for use as "green taxis."
 The electric cars will be exempt from import duties and the government has agreed to deploy charging stations in strategic locations in San José, Costa Rica.
 Since May 2013 the e6 is available for sale for taxi use only.

 Indonesia

-BYD and Blue Bird Group, the largest taxi company in Indonesia, entered an agreement to deliver a 25-unit fleet of BYD e6s for use on Blue Bird's new electric cab operations in Jakarta named the e-Taxi.
-The e6s were delivered in early 2019, along with 5 units of Tesla Model X 75Ds, with operations being started in April 2019.
-The e6 would serve as a regular Blue Bird taxicab, whereas the Model X would serve under Blue Bird's black executive cab operations, Silver Bird.
-So far, both the BYD e6 and Tesla Model X electric taxis can only be hailed at the Soekarno–Hatta International Airport due to the limited number of charging stations in the city.
-Blue Bird stated that they would expand its e6 fleet up to 200 units within the next couple of years.
-The BYD e6 is currently not available for sale to the public.
+25 units of the first-generation e6 were imported and operated by the transportation company Bluebird Group in the country under the e-Bluebird (formerly Bluebird e-Taxi when first launched) regular taxi service between 2019 and 2024.
+The taxis were first revealed on 22 April 2019, alongside 5 Tesla Model X 75Ds that were operated under the Silverbird e-Taxi (later e-Silverbird) executive taxis.
+Both e6 and Model X taxis went on service in 1 May 2019, coinciding with Bluebird Group's 47th anniversary.
+The first-generation e6 fleet were phased out after five-years in service on the third quarter of 2024.
+They were replaced by the second-generation e6.